4 DAYS FROM $1,099

 Water Sport Opportunity: Alternatively, ask your Concierge about renting a boat or kayak during your free time.

-Scenic Wachau Valley cruising, onboard German lessons
+Scenic Wachau Valley cruising, onboard German lessons, wine tasting dinner

 Music and pub crawls in picturesque Passau